Dev-Clair/ahia/ahia.md

   - Filters list based on customer's scheduled time.
   - Assign realtor to tour.

-- Permissions:

-  - Only users with role -realtor or customer- can perform command operations.
-  - Only users with role -admin- can review commands and perform query operations.

 - Communication:

   - Synchronous

     - Interact with availability service to fetch available realtors based on booked tour location.

+      - APIs:
+        - PUT /realtors/:id

   - Asynchronous

     - Listens to events from the tour service.
     - Emit assignment events to the event bus: the availability service subscribe to this event for further processing.

       - Events:
         - Publish
           - Appointment Change Streams.
         - Consume
           - Tour Change Streams

 ### 5.2. notification service